xylian86/Megatron-DeepSpeed/examples_deepspeed/universal_checkpointing/README.md

 ### TensorBoard Log Analysis

-The Universal Checkpointing example includes a TensorBoard analysis script that'll generate `csv` files and `png` plots across the various training steps for comparison of training and validation loss curves.
+The Universal Checkpointing example includes a TensorBoard analysis script that'll generate `csv` files and `png` plots across the unviersal checkpointing training steps for comparison of training and validation loss curves.

 The script can be executed as follows after Step 3 is completed:
 ```bash